Saturday, April 25, 2026

 Eyes of the Void by Adrian Tchaikovsky

-In this second book of The Final Architecture trilogy, Tchaikovsky picks up right where Shards of Earth left off.
+In this second book of The Final Architecture trilogy (Shards of Earth), Tchaikovsky picks up right where Shards of Earth left off.
 Both books have interesting characters and compelling storylines.

 The Architects have returned after eighty years, following an uneasy, peaceful reprieve for the planets that house the humans and aliens who inhabit them.
 An Architect is attacking Arc Pallator, a Hegemonic world that contains a vast collection of Originators artifacts.
 The crew of the Vulture God is on the planet when the attack begins, and Idris is kidnapped once again.
 This time, his kidnappers want him to use his Intermediary skills to unlock the mystery of unspace and help find the origins of the Architects.